HomeResearchAluminium › CBAM Indian Aluminium Scope 2 Electricity Risk

 Why the 2027 Review Matters More for Aluminium Than Any Other Sector

-For steel, a Scope 2 extension would add a meaningful but manageable additional cost — electricity is perhaps 10–15% of total embedded emissions for a BF-BOF producer.
-For Indian primary aluminium from a coal CPP, electricity is 80–85% of total embedded emissions.
-Extending Scope 2 to aluminium is therefore not a marginal adjustment — it is a transformation from a €0–73/t CBAM cost to a potentially €1,500–2,000/t CBAM cost.
+For steel, a Scope 2 extension would add a meaningful but manageable additional cost, as electricity is perhaps 10 to 15% of total embedded emissions for a BF-BOF producer.
+For Indian primary aluminium powered by a coal CPP, electricity represents an overwhelming 80 to 85% of total embedded emissions.
+Extending Scope 2 to aluminium is therefore not a marginal adjustment.
+It is a terrifying transformation from a €0 to €73/t CBAM cost up to a potentially devastating €1,500 to €2,000/t CBAM cost.
 No other sector faces a comparable step-change from a single regulatory decision.
-This asymmetry is why every Indian aluminium smelter needs to treat the 2027 review as the most important external risk event of the decade.
+This brutal asymmetry is why every Indian aluminium smelter needs to treat the 2027 review as the single most important external risk event of the decade.

-“Scope 2 indirect emissions are mostly going to be one of the key decisive competitive variables for aluminium in CBAM, as different smelters adopt different power sources.
-In hydropower grids compared to coal grids, indirect emissions differ by a huge margin, leading to most of the competitive difference between products imported into the EU from different geographical regions.”
-SMM Metal Market, Deep Dive into CBAM and Aluminium, December 2025
+"Scope 2 indirect emissions are mostly going to be one of the key decisive competitive variables for aluminium in CBAM, as different smelters adopt different power sources.
+In hydropower grids compared to coal grids, indirect emissions differ by a huge margin, leading to most of the competitive difference between products imported into the EU from different geographical regions."

 Current exposure: What CBAM actually costs Indian aluminium producers today